fANZYo/policingHack17/server/README.md

 Updates the crime progress.
 Media takes a list of filenames from the upload function.

-* /updateMeta - JSON POST, Required: CrimeID; Optional:  officer, title, description
+* /updateMeta - JSON POST, Required: CrimeID; Optional:  officer, name, description

 Allows you to update the meta information for a crime.